webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Blink-of-an-Eye.md

 ---
 aliases:
 - Blink of an Eye
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/4
-  - Abilitiesction
+- Ability/Tier/Mid
-type:
-  - Action
+- Ability/Pool/Speed
-points:
-  - 4 Speed
+- Ability/Categories/Movement
 ---

-# Blink of an Eye
+## Blink of an Eye

-**Points**: 4 Speed Points
+>4  Speed
-**Type**: Action

 You move up to 1,000 feet (300 m) in one round.
+Action.